-Using The Shared Drive Wizard
+Using The Shared Drive Wizard to Configure Shared Drives

-The Shared Drive wizard can be used to configure drives in ACS, TL8, TLD, TLH, or TLM robots.
+The Shared Drive wizard can be used to configure shared drives in ACS, TL8, TLD, TLH, or TLM robots; to configure shared standalone drives, or to change an existing shared drive.
 This wizard has limited usage and does not configure robots.

 Since this wizard does not use device serialization, it requires prior configuration details from you about your configuration before starting.
-For example: the names of the hosts that will share a drive, drive paths, and the robotic drive parameters and number of the robot that will control the drive.